CMB27/ModbusRTU-Test-Shield/README.md

 #### 5. D1-D8 (LEDs)
 > [!NOTE]
-> D5, the `ON` LED is green, all the other ones are yellow.
+> D5, the `ON` LED, is green, all the other ones are yellow.

 - Place the LEDs in their respective footprints with the short lead (cathode) going through the squarish pad, and bend the leads on the backside of the board to hold them in place.
 - Solder the leads, then trim them.